 - Some reviewers mentioned that they had trouble getting the chocolate chips to melt, so I used mini chocolate chips, and had no trouble.

 - Much more importantly: the recipe said to use wax paper to line your cookie sheet.
 I did that but also added cooking spray.
 That still wasn’t enough to keep the paper from sticking to the bottom of several of the crackers.
-Tin foil works much better.
+Tin foil works MUCH BETTER — and be generous with the cooking spray.

 Your children can help lay out the saltines and break up the candy canes, but please don’t let them stir the butter/brown sugar over the stove — you don’t want to ring in the New Year with burns.